tsdmrfth/langtons-ant-server/README.md

 - Offload tick processing to worker threads to maintain WebSocket event loop responsiveness for larger grids.
 - Partition the grid across shards and broadcast merged diffs for larger loads (e.g. 10k×10k grid with 160 players)
 - Add a Redis layer plus periodic snapshots to enable restarts and historical replay.
-- Add a deployment script to deploy the server to a cloud provider.
+- ~Add a deployment script to deploy the server to a cloud provider.~ (Done)
 - Add support for other languages.
 - A full React front-end:
   - Canvas-based grid renderer that repaints only the diffed chunks received in each `GAME_STATE_SNAPSHOT` message